If you have Medicare (the red, white, and blue card)…

 Referrals can be faxed to Kate at 312-646-4120.

-What if I have a Medicare Advantage plan?
+What if I have a Medicare Advantage (Part C) plan?

-You may be able to use your benefits for nutrition counseling, however, Kate is only credentialed with Traditional Medicare.
-For other plans, Kate can provide you with a Superbill (i.e. a receipt for services provided) to submit to your own insurance plan for reimbursement.
+You may still be able to use your benefits for nutrition counseling, however, Kate is only credentialed with Original Medicare, and no additional private insurance companies such as those that offer MA/Part C plans.
+For these other plans, Kate can provide you with a Superbill (i.e. a receipt for services provided) to submit to your own insurance plan for reimbursement.

 Can anyone in any state use these benefits?

-Kate is NOT licensed to see clients for MNT in the following states: AL, AR, DE, DC, IA, KY, ME, MD, MN, MO, MT, NM, RI, SD, TN
+Kate is NOT licensed to see clients for MNT in the following states: AL, AR, DE, DC, IA, KY, ME, MD, MN, MO, MT, NM, RI, SD

 If you live in one of the states where Kate does not hold a license but you are interested in working together – please email email@example.com to provide more information about your request.